Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

         Enter account key and click on "Connect" [![Figure 9][pic9]][pic9]

     1. The data for your table should be displayed if the connection information was correct, as in the following figure.
+It's OK if your values don't match those in the screenshot.

         [![Figure 10][pic10]][pic10]

     1. Update the other Queries by replacing "lzimage01" with the name of your database.
+This is NOT necessary for queries "roc_combined", "roc_thresh_precision", "roc_thresh_recall", and "roc_combined_vertical."
     1. Click on the "Close & Apply" ribbon after all Queries have been updated.

 You should now see multiple tabs in Power BI Desktop.
-The "Average Precision" tab shows average precision by class for different model versions.
-The "Precision and Recall for Single Model" tab displays precision and recall by threshold values.
-The "Precision and Recall for Multiple Models" tab displays precision and recall separately so that you can compare multiple models.
-The "Objects" tab provides summary on objects detected.
+The "Precision vs Recall" shows that the performance of the model for the test dataset is good.
+The "Average Precision" tab shows average precision by class.
+The "Objects" tab provides summary on objects detected through the web service.
+So you'll need to use the web service at least once in order to have information on this tab.
+More information about them can be found in the descriptions in each tab.

 ### Publish the Report